Buying real estate in Indonesia?

 Sources: Let's Move Indonesia, Emerhub, Invest in Asia

-8) You must be ready for cash transactions as many property deals in Indonesia still use this method
+8) Be prepared for cash transactions in Indonesia, as many property deals still follow this traditional method

 You might be surprised to learn that many property transactions in Indonesia are still done in cash, so be prepared for this traditional approach.